wp-cli/handbook/commands/term/delete/index.md

 ### OPTIONS

-&lt;term-id&gt;
-: ID for the term to delete.

 &lt;taxonomy&gt;
 : Taxonomy of the term to delete.

+&lt;term-id&gt;...
+: One or more IDs of terms to delete.

 ### EXAMPLES

+    # delete all post tags
-    wp term delete 15 category
+    wp term list post_tag --field=ID | xargs wp term delete post_tag